xing/hops/packages/webpack/README.md

 $ NODE_ENV=production hops build
 ```

+##### `--fast-build` _experimental_

+Using the experimental `--fast-build` option will only transpile a predefined set of node modules.
+If you use a node module that ships ES language features that aren't supported by your browser matrix it might break your website.
+Therefore only use this feature if you have a comprehensive test setup which covers all your supported browsers.

+You can extend this predefined set though by adding glob patterns to the `experimental.babelIncludePatterns` config.

 ##### `-s` / `--static` (**deprecated**)

 In `static` mode, static HTML pages will be generated for the [`locations`](../express/README.md#locations) configured for your application.
 In `no-static` mode, `server.js` and `stats.json` files will be created instead.